sirkubax/couchbase-server-ansible/macosx/README.md

 VirtualBox and *provisioners* like Ansible for handling the actual deployment and provisioning of the virtual machines.

-This guide uses Vagrant version 1.3.5 along with some supporting plugins to automate the creation of the VirtualBox machines which we will be using for the Couchbase Server nodes.
+This guide uses Vagrant along with a supporting plugin to automate the creation of the VirtualBox machines which we will be using for the Couchbase Server nodes.

 The baseboxes for operating systems are fetched from the Opscode [Bento](https://github.com/opscode/bento) project.